danilotuzita/Space-Rocks/.github/ISSUE_TEMPLATE/tools-automation.md

 ---

-Welcom to 怠け者Co, here we'll ease your life by making a robot to do your chores for you.
+Welcome to 怠け者Co, here we'll ease your life by making a robot to do your chores for you.

 **What do you need our robot to do?
 And at what frequency?**
 I need to do [...] repeatedly every time I [...]